anshita0911/Notes/Resource_Notes/Sorting_Algorithms_Notes/Sorting_Algorithm.md

 # Bubble Sort

-Bubble Sort Algorithm is used to arrange **N elements** in ascending order, and for that, you have to begin with 0th element and compare it with the first element.
-If the **0th** element is found greater than the **1st** element, then the swapping operation will be performed, that is the two values will get interchanged.
+Bubble Sort Algorithm is used to arrange N elements in ascending order, and for that, you have to begin with 0th element and compare it with the first element.
+If the 0^th^ element is found greater than the 1^st^ element, then the swapping operation will be performed, that is the two values will get interchanged.

 In this way, all the elements of the array get compared.

 ## Pseudo Code